On this page you will find submission forms for all of the levels of feedback available at NMI. These forms come in four different types:

 Premium Subscribers to the Musical Theatre Writers' Resource Center receive the following discounts: - $50 off the Detailed Analysis or Full Draft Personal Consultation and $150 off the Staff Table Reading

-If you prefer, you can send your script and demo CD and payment by regular mail to:
+If you prefer, you can send your script and a thumbdrive of your demos and payment by regular mail to:

 New Musicals Inc.

 To get started on your consultation with NMI, just fill out the form below - choosing which level you would like.
 Once we have received verification of your your payment, we’ll get in touch with you to schedule your consultation time.
 (If you need more info before you sign-up, please feel free to contact us by phone - 818-506-8500 - or by email - firstname.lastname@example.org)

 You might be looking for advice on your outline or story idea; help with story spotting or lyric crafting; advice about marketing and approaching theatres and or producers; or any other kind of face-to-face time with a dramaturge or a producer.